 Results: Each patient heals and scars differently.
 It is vital to keep in mind that the results of this procedure vary from patient to patient.
 However most patients will enjoy their final result within one to three months.

 A large or sagging mid-section should not keep you from feeling your best.
 Men and women who want a tighter, leaner, and more sculpted abdomen should call Dr. Mang.
-He is board-certified plastic surgeon serving patients in the Tampa and St. Petersburg areas.
+He is board-certified plastic surgeon serving patients in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia.
 Contact us to schedule a consultation with Dr. Mang today.